agritsik/awesome-topics/java.md

 ### Nested Class
 - member inner class - any accessor type, any inheritance, can be abstract of final, can access any to members of outer class.
 BUT cannot declare static fields/members
 - local inner class - do not have accessor type, can access to any members of outer class.
-BUT can access only must be final or effectively final local variables (https://stackoverflow.com/a/20938132)
+BUT can access only must be final or effectively final local variables :thought_balloon: *a new feature of java8 - if a reference is not changed it is effectively final [stackoverflow](https://stackoverflow.com/a/20938132)*
 - anonymous inner class = local inner class wihout name
 - static nested
 __TODO p33__